wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 You can then experiment with the monitor by typing commands into it.
 A good beginning point is to type `help` to view a complete list of supported commands and their actions.

+If you just want to terminate QEMU immediately, a shortcut is provided as "Ctrl+A" and then pressing "x".

+Please note that QEMU monitor seems to run asynchronously with the emulated system, at least from my experience.
+The emulated system will keep running and printing on the terminal even with the monitor being active.

+### Saving and Restoring to System Checkpoints

+QEMU has a handy feature that saves and loads full-system snapshots of the emulated system.
+The full-system snapshot consists of both the memory and CPU states, such that execution can resume right on the point where the snapshot is taken.